 They will last about 10 years if only skied on once a year – we are assuming that by that point, the skier will desire a more up to date model, the skis will more than likely still be useable.
 Although the Elans sell for about $650, a rather grand amount, if you were to cumulate 10 years of ski rental, based on 2014 prices, it could cost over $2,000!

 This is the kernel of ski ownership.
 It’s cheaper, safer and will allow you to have more fun as you master your own ski model.
-So please, buy your own skis, never rent.

 Choose a ski resort that will meet everyone’s needs.

 Not all resorts are made equal.
-Many whose journey into the sport is just beginning may believe that a slope with snow on it, is just as good as any other.
+Many whose journies into the sport is just beginning may believe that a slope with snow on it, is just as good as any other.
 However, the reality differs vastly.

 Ski resorts are orientated around the natural landscape, local culture and money available to develop them.
 The first and foremost variable is the size of the resort.
-Those who are still at a beginner-level in skiing will prefer a small resort, as they are easy to navigate and you are never too far from help if there is a, rare, accident.
+Those who are still at a beginner-level in skiing will prefer a small resort, as they are easy to navigate and you are never too far from help if there is a rare accident.

 Alas, the size of a resort isn’t the only inhibitor of fun to beginners.
 The availability of a multitude of slopes that vary in gradient and difficulty is crucial at the early stages of progression in the sport.
 As a learner skier is still getting to grips with the fundamental aspects of the sport, it means that their ability to ski trails is reduced.
 This is because if they were thrown on to a run that was too steep or rocky for their skills, it could shatter confidence and frighten the skier.
 A quick google search can alleviate all doubt, just ensure that any resort has trails that are suited to those with a still-developing skill-set.

-Location is a key factor, as differing countries that play host to a swathe of ski resorts will have different customs and expectations.
+The location is a key factor, as differing countries that play host to a swathe of ski resorts will have different customs and expectations.
 For example, skiing in Austria will usually include rustic uplift systems and the only bathroom on the hill will be the snow on the other side of the piste markers, whereas in the USA, there are more amenities available to skiers on the hill.

 Location can also impact on the cost of the vacation you are planning.
 If you are yet to hear stories of a beer costing upwards of $15 in Sweden, wait in anticipation.
-There are many countries, such as Switzerland and Norway, which are considered to be far more expensive that the vast majority of skiing nations.
+There are many countries, such as Switzerland and Norway, which are considered to be far more expensive than the vast majority of skiing nations.
 As the cost of basic essentials is higher, so too will be the food in restaurants, drink and lift passes.
 Although these places do offer some phenomenal skiing, they can severely increase the bill.

 Only seek instruction from instructors.